P5ina/p5ina.dev/src/content/blog/mafia-game-dev-blog-1.md

 There's still a lot to do — balancing cards, polishing the UI, adding more content, and optimizing performance.
 But we're excited about where this is heading.

 If you have any thoughts, suggestions, or feedback, we'd love to hear from you!
-Feel free to reach out via email or drop a comment.
+Feel free to reach out via email or drop a comment in [Telegram](https://t.me/package_game).
 Your input helps us shape the game into something players will truly enjoy.

 Stay tuned for more devlogs as we continue this journey!